 In 2004 the GPTO publishes its official publications exclusively in electronic form via the Internet.
 It intends also to present new Internet services in 2004.
 One of these new services is the so-called “DPMAdatenabgabe - provision of raw data relating to IPR procedures”.
 The access is provided within the scope of the exchange of documents.
 These raw data and complete documents (e.g. in PDF format) are suitable for automated processing for integration into databases.

 Medium used for exchange of priority documents

 The German Patent and Trade Mark Office exchanges priority documents in paper form.

 The GPTO accepts the following modes of filing:

-Texts must be produced as XML data files which are based on office specific document type definitions (DTD).
+Texts must be produced as XML data files which are based on office specific document type definitions (DTD) and schemes.
 These DTDs describe the structure of usable elements.
 Correct XML data files can be generated by using special templates for standard word processing systems.
 These templates are offered by the GPTO.

 Graphical data (drawings) have to be created by using standard image software.
 Accepted file formats for drawings are: TIFF, JPG and PDF.
 In the case of a patent application only b/w drawings are accepted and checked by PaTrAS.

 After validation of all application data (text files, graphical files) by PaTrAS, an archive (type: tar.gz) containing all application files is generated.
 This archive has to be signed by using an advanced signature.
 This signed application file can then be sent to a special email address of the GPTO via the Internet.
 Alternatively, the signed file on CD-R or DVD (DVD±R) can be sent to the office by regular mail.